 Since people like varying levels of sweetness, the recipe says, “sweetener to taste.”
 Depending on the type of milk you use, the amount of needed sweetener will also change.
 Any neutral sweetener will work.
 I like any of the unrefined natural sugars like agave nectar, whole cane sugar, or coconut sugar.

-A vegan and gluten free smoothie packed with nutrients, yet tastes like a strawberry cheesecake!
+A vegan and gluten-free smoothie that is packed with nutrients, yet tastes like strawberry cheesecake!
 A smoothie that your kids will happily drink!

 - 1/2 frozen banana